 To re-emphasize, I agree that business can sometimes obsess too much about (sometimes mythical) future growth.
 Still, to argue that without growth a single firm can’t make profits is just plain wrong.
 What’s more, it is so obviously wrong it is unbelievable that this is happening in a book written by an academic.
-And don’t get me started on profits not mattering.
+And don’t get me started on profits not mattering to for-profit companies.

 Commodities And Modern Business